By Andrew Gunther

 As I join the 110 million or so Americans who will watch the San Francisco 49ers take on the Baltimore Ravens this Sunday, we will collectively chomp our way through an incredible 1.23 billion chicken wings, plus millions of burgers, hot dogs and steaks.
 That’s a staggering amount of meat.

 While both Dana Tryde and Eric Michielssen had grandparents that worked the land, their parents chose to leave the family farms.
 But when the couple first met in 1999, Dana and Eric quickly learned of their similar family legacies and their shared interest in returning to the land.
 In 2002, they established Clark Valley Farm and Horse Boarding in Los Osos, California, where they ran a diverse organic produce operation and sustainably-managed horse facility.
 In 2010, they settled at Pozo Organic Farm in the tiny community of Pozo, 25 miles east of San Luis Obispo.
-In addition to the horses that Dana and Eric brought from the old farm and the row crops, berries, and fruit trees they are growing, the farm is now home to a flock of Animal Welfare Approved laying hens.
+In addition to the horses that Dana and Eric brought from the old farm and the row crops, berries, and fruit trees they are growing, the farm is now home to laying hens, meat chickens, and breeding chickens—all Certified AWA.
+As a Certified AWA chicken breeder, Pozo Organic Farm is approved to raise and sell live chickens to other AWA farms.

 | January 10, 2013